orbisius/orbisius-child-theme-creator/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Removed some of the info about other plugins
+* Added a notice that the initial message upon plugin activation will disappear in 24h

 = 1.4.2 =
 * Corrected links to the cloud library api.
 * Reduced the Promo messages in the Editor.